constantin1215/Scaip/README.md

 # Scaip a videoconference application

-This project presents the design and implementation of a videoconference application with a microservices-oriented architecture.
-The communication between system components is event-based and implemented using Apache Kafka.
+This project explores the design and implementation of a videoconferencing application built with a microservices architecture.
+System components communicate through an event-driven approach using Apache Kafka.

-Microservices were identified based on entities and characteristics determined from existing market solutions.
-They were developed with an emphasis on isolation, so each microservice has its own database.
-Certain patterns were applied to the system to avoid inconsistencies and minimize interactions between microservices.
+To define the microservices, I analyzed existing market solutions and identified key entities and characteristics.
+Each microservice was designed for isolation, with its own dedicated database.
+I also applied specific architectural patterns to reduce inconsistencies and minimize cross-service dependencies.

-Practically, all microservices were developed using the Kotlin language and the Quarkus framework.
-The interface is a desktop client developed using the C++ language and the Qt framework, to have high control over video and audio capture.
-The videoconference was implemented in an unconventional way, using Apache Kafka.
+The microservices were developed in Kotlin using the Quarkus framework.
+The client was built using C++ and Qt.
+Instead of a traditional approach, the videoconferencing functionality was handled using Apache Kafka.

 ## Design